 The trail to Champney Falls is often included on the hike to Mt.
 Chocorua which would make this hike much longer and much trickier in the winter!
 By cutting out the Chocorua part of the hike, your journey will take you just to Champney Falls, which is about a 3.1-mile round-trip.
 Champney Falls is a 70-foot-long series of cascades that resemble a frozen castle in the winter.
 This trail is more on the moderate side, so please use caution when venturing out.

 The Chamberlain-Reynolds Memorial Forest is comprised of 157 acres with one mile of waterfront that is part of the Squam Lakes Association.
-There are four miles of walking trails, several beaches, and a boardwalk trail through a swamp.
-(A quite lovely swamp!)
+There are four miles of walking trails, several beaches, and a boardwalk trail through a (quite lovely!) swamp.
 The trails all range from easy to moderate all with beautiful scenery and landscapes to explore.

 This peaceful walk in the woods is a favorite for locals, year-round, but is a beautiful spot to visit in winter when the trees are filled with snow and the gorgeous Rainbow Falls is frozen in place.
-The loop trail is only 1.6 miles and is perfect for families with kids or for those just looking for a smaller hike.
+The loop trail is only 1.6-miles and is perfect for families with kids or for those just looking for a smaller hike.
 Since this hike is on the shorter side, we'd also recommend heading to lunch or dinner after your adventure!
 Find some of our favorite stops here.